Sermitse/GTS_Plugin/README.md

 The plugin exposes a few basic functions through both a papyrus and native interface.

 ### Papyrus
-As long as you have the source psc's you can simply call the exported functions by doing `GTSScale.GetVisualScale()` for example.
+As long as you have the source psc's you can simply call the exported functions in your script (eg. `float scale = GTSScale.GetVisualScale(akActor)`) .

 A full list of exported functions can be found in `distribution\PapyrusSource\`

 ### Native API
 A native API for inter DLL communication also exists.
-To use it simply copy the
+To use it simply copy `GTSPluginAPI.hpp` located in `src/API/External/` file into your project and call the RequestPluginAPI function in either `kPostPostLoad` or `kDataLoaded` SKSE message events.

 ## Current feature wishlist